CrayLabs/SmartSim-Scaling/README.md

 ## Scaling Tests

-There are two types of scaling tests in the repository.
+There are three types of scaling tests in the repository:

  1. [Inference](https://github.com/CrayLabs/SmartSim-Scaling/tree/usability-documentation/driverinference)
  2. [Throughput](https://github.com/CrayLabs/SmartSim-Scaling/tree/usability-documentation/driverthroughput)
  3. [Data Aggregation](https://github.com/CrayLabs/SmartSim-Scaling/tree/usability-documentation/driverdataaggregation)

-All applications use a MPI + C++ application to mimic an HPC workload making calls to SmartSim infrastructure.
+All inference apps, all throughput apps and one data aggregation application, use a MPI + C++ application to mimic an HPC workload making calls to SmartSim infrastructure.
+Two out of three data aggregtion tests are written using a MPI + python application.
 These applications are used to test the performance of SmartSim across various system types.

 ## Building